 Patients will need to contact 01223 348903 to book an appointment, not book directly via the GP Practice.
 This service is appointment only and ideally patients will need a copy of their blood requests sent to them beforehand by the administration team.

-- GP Surgeries or Local Hospitals – If you have an agreement for your bloods to be taken at your GP or local hospital, please inform your clinical team and ask them to place an order for external bloods and either give you in person or by post a printed form detailing the tests that need to be taken.
-When attending for the blood test at the GP or local hospital please ask them to report results to the administration team add-tr.Oncocladmin@nhs.net, 24-72 hours before your appointment time.
+If you have an agreement for your bloods to be taken at your GP or local hospital, please inform your clinical team and ask them to place an order for external bloods and either give you in person or by post a printed form detailing the tests that need to be taken.
+When attending for the blood test at the GP or local hospital please ask them to report results to the administration team add-tr.Oncocladmin@nhs.net, please note this is a ‘no-reply’ email address, 24-72 hours before your appointment time.

 For bloods prior to a phone or video consultation, patients will need to have their bloods taken 24-72 hours prior to their booked consultation.